sgarciatz/deep-reinforcement-learning/README.md

  - Dueling Q Networks and simple Q Network.
  - Polyak update (soft updating) or periodic update.

-It is implemented in a modular fashion so that the developer can choose the combination of componentes that better fits its needs.
+It is implemented in a modular fashion so that the developer can choose the combination of components that better fits its needs.